 - People distrusted all forms of magic and witches were frequently burned.

 - Men’s clothing was always practical and functional.

 - The most powerful military force consisted of armored knights riding into battle.

 - Only men’s pleasure was important.

-I found different kinds of books to bring this period alive from fiction books to a folk tale, a play, and an art history book on castles and knights.
-If your kids like this period, there’s a lot of options to see what life was like just through books.
+I found different kinds of books to bring this period alive from fiction books to folk tales, a play, and an art history book on castles and knights.
+If your kids like this period, there are a lot of options to see what life was like just through books.

 How about you?
 What period of history fascinates you?

 10. Marguerite Makes a Book by

 Set during the 1400s, Marguerite’s father is the most famous manuscript illuminator in Paris.
 He’s trying to finish a prayer book for Lady Isabelle, his patron, but his hands are trembling with age lately.
 Together, he sets off with his daughter to get the materials they need.